Inventua/nucleus-core/Documentation/Operations/health-checks.md

 Health checks are exposed by Nucleus as HTTP endpoints.
 Health checks can be used by load balancers and other infrastructure components to check the status of Nucleus on a server.

+> Health checks are not enabled by default.
+See the [Configuration](#configuration) section below for instructions.

 Three health checks are available:

 {.table-25-75}